Back to The Signal

 The one architectural decision that matters

-- Inline at signup — block before account creation.
+1. Inline at signup — block before account creation.
+Sub-1.5s added latency.
 Best UX, lowest infra cost.

-Here's what the inline approach looks like with a verification API.
-This is the pattern Vouchley supports — one HTTP call on signup, score back in under 1.5 seconds:
+Here's the inline pattern.
+One HTTP call on signup, response back in under 1.5 seconds:

 import { NextResponse } from "next/server";